ignacio-hernani/secret-sync-vault/Readme.md

 vault kv get secret/my-demo-secret
 ```

-You will be able to see the current version, as well as the previous versions of the secret.
+In Azure KV (and of course in HashiCorp Vault) you will now be able to see the current version of the secret, as well as the previous versions.

 ---
 ## Conclusion